trustathsh/irondemo/README.md

 * and [Maven 3][maven]
 * [Perl 5][perl]
 * The following Perl modules:
-	-Archive::Extract
-	-YAML
+	-Module::Install
+	-File::Spec
+	-Getopt::Long
+	-File::Basename
+	-Pod::Usage

-Irondemo should run on any unix based system as well as Microsoft Windows.
+irondemo should work on any unix based system as well as Microsoft Windows.
 If you experience problems on your platform, please report.

 Structure
 ========